ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The value of the "to_rs" parameter is the binary representation of a CBOR map C_MAP composed of two fields:

-* A field with the CBOR unsigned integer 40 as map key, and with value the nonce N1 generated by C encoded a CBOR byte string (see {{Section 4.1 of RFC9203}}).
+* A field with the CBOR unsigned integer 40 as map key and with value the nonce N1 generated by C, encoded a CBOR byte string (see {{Section 4.1 of RFC9203}}).

-* A field with the CBOR unsigned integer 43 as map key, and with value the Recipient ID ID1 generated by C and encoded as a CBOR byte string (see {{Section 4.1 of RFC9203}}).
+* A field with the CBOR unsigned integer 43 as map key and with value the Recipient ID ID1 generated by C, encoded as a CBOR byte string (see {{Section 4.1 of RFC9203}}).

 When building the POST request for uploading the access token to the authz-info endpoint at the RS, the AS composes the request payload as specified in {{Section 4.1 of RFC9203}}.
 In particular, the CBOR map specified as payload includes:

-* The "access_token" field, with value the access token to upload encoded as a CBOR byte string.
+* The "access_token" field, with value the access token to upload, encoded as a CBOR byte string.

 * The "nonce1" field, with value the same CBOR byte string specified by the field of C_MAP that has the CBOR unsigned integer 40 as map key.